Overview: Challenging Options

 Highly Capable Program

-• Self-contained, Highly Capable classes are offered for elementary students in grades 2-5 who meet the criteria as determined by multiple tests and data points.
-Parents, guardians, teachers, or community members can refer students to be tested for possible identification and placement into the Highly Capable classes.
-Regardless of who refers the student, only a parent/guardian can give their permission for the student to be tested.
+Self-contained, Highly Capable classes are offered for elementary students in grades 2-5 who meet the criteria as determined by multiple tests and data points.
+Parents/guardians/teachers/community members can refer students to be tested for possible identification and placement into the Highly Capable classes, which are located at nine elementary schools.
+Regardless of who refers the student, the parent/guardian must submit a signed consent form for their student to be tested.
+Referrals/consent forms must be submitted by the posted deadline.
+Highly Capable testing will take place in December and January; the results will be shared with families in February.

 Middle School